cosmologist-lys/smip-mini/README.md

 use the cache manager,default Guava.

 ####API-UI:Swagger2
-for the RESTFUL api display.all the infos of apis can display, include the json callback and the json requirement.
+for the RESTFUL api display.all the infos of apis shows on docs, include the json callback and the json requirement.

 ####Persistance:JPA